Scott Barry Kaufman

 Lucy Hart Paulson

-Lucy Hart Paulson, Ed.D., CCC-SLP, is a speech and language pathologist and literacy specialist with years of experience working with young children and their families in public school, Head Start, private, and university settings.
-Currently, she is on the faculty of the Communicative Sciences and Disorders Department at The University of Montana sharing responsibilities for teaching, supervising, research, and service.
-Lucy presents a unique and broad-based perspective blending areas of language and literacy together resulting in effective and engaging language-based literacy interventions for children.
-She has provided professional development for a variety of audiences across the United States and internationally.
-Lucy is the lead author of LETRS for Early Childhood Educators, Building Early Literacy and Language Skills, a resource and activity guide for young children, and Good Talking Words, a social communication skills program for preschool and kindergarten.
+Lucy Hart Paulson, ED.D., CCC-SLP, is a speech-language pathologist and literacy specialist with years of experience working children and their families in elementary schools, Head Start, and clinical settings.
+She served as an associate professor in the Communicative Sciences and Disorders Department at the University of Montana, teaching language and literacy development and challenges.
+She has also provided professional development for a variety of audiences across the United States and internationally.
+Lucy presents an inclusive and research-to-practice perspective blending areas of language and literacy, resulting in effective and engaging learning opportunities for children.
+Lucy is the lead author of the Language Essentials for Teachers of Reading and Spelling (LETRS) for Early Childhood Educators, (2nd Edition); Building Early Literacy and Language Skills, a resource and activity guide for young children, and for Good Talking Words, a social communication skills program for preschool and kindergarten.